 If you’re a trainer, I’m sure you’ve had good success with many of your clients, but we’ve all had those few clients who are naturally quite stiff and don’t respond as well to the typical stretching methods.

 These clients will often get frustrated and want to give up.
 Hell, you may get frustrated and want to give up!

 Don’t give up just yet.
-Over the next few minutes, I’ll share four strategies that have worked for me, my clients, and around 12,000 Focused Flexibility clients over the years.
+Over the next few minutes, I’ll share four strategies that have worked for me, my clients, and tens of thousands of my clients over the years.
 Use these strategies to help even your most restricted clients overcome their limitations and make the progress they want in their training with you.

 Why is Your Client Having Such a Hard Time With Flexibility?

 In a previous article, I discussed how some clients may have the strength and flexibility to perform a certain skill, but lack the motor control to learn that skill the way you might usually teach it.

 But what if your client really doesn’t have the flexibility necessary to do the things she wants to do?

 We all have different natural tendencies and abilities.
 For some people, flexibility comes relatively easily, while for others, it’s something they really struggle with.
 But even for those who are naturally inflexible, improving flexibility is absolutely doable.